zowe/zowe-cli-ims-plugin/CONTRIBUTING.md

 # Contribution Guidelines
-This document is intended to be a living summary of conventions & best practices for development within IBM IMS Plug-in for Zowe CLI.
+This document is intended to be a living summary of conventions & best practices for development within IBM® IMS™ Plug-in for Zowe CLI.

 ## Primary Contribution Guidelines

 The following information is critical to working with the code, running/writing/maintaining automated tests, developing consistent syntax in your plug-in, and ensuring that your plug-in integrates with Zowe CLI properly:

 | For more information about ... | See: |